Introduction to Idealstan

 Joining with `by = join_by(id_num)`

 Given the small amount of data used to estimate the model, the imprecision with which the ideal points were recovered is not surprising.
+However, the uncertainty intervals generally include the true values, indicating a model that is functioning correctly at recovering estimates even with substantial measurement error.

 For example, using our simulated data and identifying the model automatically with 'vb_full':